 4. Annie’s Bunnies

 Annie’s Bunnies are just goldfish in bunny form.
-They share the goldfish’s advantages, making them another solid choice for the list of the best road trip snacks for kids.
+They share the goldfish’s advantages, making them another solid choice for this list of the best road trip snacks for kids.

 7. Apple Slices

 Another healthy option for eating on the go is apple slices.
 Either buy some prepackaged ones or slice your own.